aio-libs/aiohttp/docs/multidict.rst

    .. method:: copy()

-      Return a shallow copy of the dictionary.
+      Return a shallow copy of the underlying multidict.

    .. method:: getone(key[, default])